 Non-residents must pay a fee of 500 Danish Kroners.

-If either of you are under the age of 18, you will have to receive permission to marry from the prefect of the county where you reside in Denmark.
+If either of you is under the age of 18, you will have to receive permission to marry from the prefect of the county where you reside in Denmark.

 If you are getting married in Copenhagen, the Overpraesidium or Prefect of Copenhagen at Hammerensgade 1, 1267 Copenhagen K.